The Governing Body

 I look forward to working closely with the Governors to improve outcomes for the school community.

-Emma Laikin – Staff Governor (Assistant Head)
+Emma Laikin – Staff Governor (Deputy Head Teacher)

 I have been working at Churchfield and within the Field Federation for many years, in a variety of roles including as Headteacher.
 I have also worked in a number of other schools and authorities either as an employee, on secondment, doing outreach, or as a self-employed consultant.
 As a result of this, I have a wide range of experience from which to draw, and share this as appropriate to enhance current practice.
 I enjoy the variety of my work and making a positive difference to the lives of children and their families.
 I am committed to doing the best for all children and believe that every child should be given every opportunity.
 Over the years I have witnessed the benefits to many children and their families as a result of the provision and experiences on offer.
 It has been a pleasure to contribute to the growth and development of Churchfield during my time here and to continue to be part of its onward journey as a staff governor.